mermop/test_goose/SECURITY.md

-Please tweet security vulnerabilities with this app to me at @merxplat.
+Please tweet security vulnerabilities with this gem to me at @merxplat.